ikaros-ch/ks-motor-driver/README.md

-## This an makecode extension for Ks0308 keyestudio Motor Drive Breakout Board
+## This is a makecode extension for Ks0308 keyestudio Motor Drive Breakout Board

 ## Use as Extension